-5 reasons to implement Contextual Analytics
+Top 5 Reasons to Use Contextual Analytics in 2026

 Bringing analytics tools closer into your core application with contextual analytics unlocks huge business benefits - many more than you may think.

+Contextual analytics enables software vendors to deliver precisely the right amount of information required to support users in their actions and decision-making, while using your application.
+By merging analytic components and workflows, it optimizes both the analytical experience and user experience of your software, and helps everyone use your application more effectively.
 How?
 Because the critical metrics your users need are now made instantly available as they work, they are no longer required to access analytics in a separate tool to view needed data.

 Relevant information is now dynamically delivered to them as they analyze metrics, improving efficiency while reducing previous problems such as data fatigue, human error or losing train of thought.